“I am interested in following a fruitarian diet to detox and lose weight. Is eating nothing but fruit really healthy?” – Peter

 In general, obtaining 10% of your calories from protein as part of a calorie-sufficient 80/10/10 diet provides adequate protein for an average, sedentary or moderately active person.
 Someone can meet their minimum protein intake on a 2000 calorie-per-day 80/10/10 vegan diet that is 100% raw.
 Dropping protein intake below 10%, however, may put you at risk for under-consuming protein.
 Some people might need to consume more than 10% of their daily calories from protein.

-While you are extremely unlikely to experience kwashiorkor disease from inadequate protein intake, I’m not convinced that long-term, low grade protein insufficiency is something that should be dismissed, or taken lightly.
+While you are extremely unlikely to experience kwashiorkor (a protein deficiency disease that is rare in developed countries) from inadequate protein intake, I’m not convinced that long-term, low grade protein insufficiency is something that should be dismissed, or taken lightly.

 While protein over-consumption is a health concern in western diets, let’s not completely overlook protein.
 It is still an essential nutrient.
 Not only should you be sure you are hitting adequate intake guidelines set by scientific organizations (not protein supplement websites), you should also make sure you are getting adequate amounts of all essential amino acids including methionine and lysine, two amino acids that play hard to get on vegan diets, let alone highly restricted, ultra-low protein fruitarian regimens (when protein is less than 10% of total calories).